-For a stockholder's notice to be timely, it must be delivered to or mailed and received at the principal executive offices of the Company (a) in the case of a nomination to be voted on at an annual meeting, not less than 60 days nor more than 90 days before the anniversary date of the immediately preceding annual meeting of stockholders, except that if the annual meeting is called for a date that is not within 30 days before or after the anniversary date, for the stockholder's notice to be timely, it must be received not later than the close of business on the tenth day after the day on which notice of the annual meeting was made, whichever first occurs; and (b) in the case of a nomination to be voted on at a special meeting of stockholders called for the day after the day on which notice of the date of electing directors, not later than the close of business on the tenth day after the special meeting was mailed or public disclosure of the tenth day after the day of the tenth day after the day of the tenth day after the day of the purpose of electing directors, not later than the close of business on the tenth day after the day on which notice of the date of the special meeting was mailed or public disclosure of the tenth day after the day on which notice of the date of the special meeting was mailed or public disclosure of the date of the special meeting was mailed or public disclosure of the date of the special meeting was mailed or public disclosure of the date of the special meeting was mailed or public disclosure of the date of the special meeting was mailed or public disclosure first occurs.
+For a stockholder's notice to be timely, it must be delivered to or mailed and received at the principal executive offices of the Corporation (a) in the case of a nomination to be voted on at an annual meeting, not less than 60 days nor more than 90 days before the anniversary date of the immediately preceding annual meeting of stockholders, except that if the annual meeting is called for a date that is not within 30 days before or after the anniversary date, for the stockholder's notice to be timely, it must be received not later than the close of business on the tenth day after the day on which notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting was made, whichever first occurs; and (b) in the case of a nomination to be voted on at a special meeting of stockholders called for the purpose of electing directors, not later than the close of business on the tenth day after the day on which notice of the date of the special meeting was mailed or public disclosure of the date of the special meeting was made, whichever first occurs.

-To be in proper written form, a stockholder's notice to the Secretary must set forth (a) as to each person whom the stockholder proposes to nominate for election as a director (i) the person's name, age, business address and residence address, (ii) the person's principal occupation or employment, (iii) the class or series and number of shares of the Company's capital stock which are owned beneficially or of record by the person and (iv) any other information relating to the person that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors under Section 14 of the Exchange Act; and (b) as to the stockholder giving the notice (i) the stockholder's name and record address, (ii) the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by such stockholder, (iii) a description of all arrangements or understandings between the stockholder and each proposed nominee and any other person (including their names) pursuant to which the nomination(s) are to be made by that stockholder, (iv) a representation that the stockholder intends to appear in person or by proxy at the meeting to nominate the persons named in the notice and (v) any other information relating to the stockholder that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors under Section 14 of the Exchange Act.
+To be in proper written form, a stockholder's notice to the Secretary must set forth (a) as to each person whom the stockholder proposes to nominate for election as a director (i) the person's name, age, business address and residence address, (ii) their person's principal occupation or employment, (iii) the class or series and number of shares of the Company's capital stock which are owned beneficially or of record by the person and (iv) any other information relating to the person that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, and the rules and regulations promulgated thereunder; and (b) as to the stockholder giving the notice (i) the stockholder name and record address, (ii) the class or series and number of shares of capital stock of the Corporation which are owned beneficially or of record by such stockholder, (iii) a description of all arrangements or understandings between the stockholder and each proposed nominee and any other person (including their names) pursuant to which the nomination(s) are to be made by that stockholder, (iv) a representation that the stockholder intends to appear in person or by proxy at the meeting to nominate the persons named in the notice and (v) any other information relating to the stockholder that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act and the rules and regulations promulgated thereunder.
 The stockholder's notice must be accompanied by a written consent of each proposed nominee to being named as a nominee and to serve as a director if elected.